 Address: 739 Conti St, New Orleans, LA 70130

 Another French Quarter staple, Oceana Grill is one of the best restaurants in New Orleans for crab cakes, so be sure to order some for the table ahead of your meal.
-Speaking of crabs, if they’re in season, the soft-shell crab is a no-brainer.
+Speaking of crabs, the soft-shell crab is a no-brainer if they’re in season.
 The same for the oysters!

 If you’re an early riser and swing by for breakfast, our vote is the Pain Perdu, a New Orleans take on French toast that uses French toast instead.
 Served with sausage, this is a hearty breakfast that will definitely give you the energy you need to tackle the rest of the day.
 On a lighter note, Oceana Grill is known for its award-winning crepes, and you’ll find both sweet and savory options on the menu!